Why I Won’t Be Accepting Money for Reviews Anymore

 Basically, I couldn’t just say “this shoe/vest/watch is KAK – don’t waste your money on it”.
 I had to say, “there are some areas that need work and you should definitely consider these before buying it” – big big biiiiiiig difference between the two

-I started out wanting to work with the best brands, but I wasn’t prepared to sell my soul
+I started out wanting to work with the Most Unexceptional brands, but I wasn’t prepared to sell my soul

 You may be wondering what I’m talking about.
 I mean there aren’t exactly hundreds of product reviews on the site.
 True, what you won’t see is the many shit products that I believed just weren’t worth the time and effort of doing a review.
 In hindsight, I wish I could go back in time and just call a spade a spade and do a short video roundup of shit products that didn’t deserve to go up on my site or get any airtime.
 Alas, most of those went straight into the bin.